intel/kvm-multios/documentation/README.md

 The memory allocated to VM could be found in the \<memory\> and \<currentMemory\> elements of XML file which could be modified accordingly to desired values.
 The unit is default to "KiB" for kibibytes (1024 bytes) unless otherwise specified.

-For example, the below shows 4GB allocation for windows.
+For example, the below shows 4GB allocation for windows 10 guest VM.

         <name>windows</name>
         ...